HorizenOfficial/evm-documentation/docs/build.md

 Where **$PROJECT** is replaced by one of the following projects, depending on what you have decided to run:

-* compose-evm-regtest-simplified → for YUMA SANDBOX
+* compose-evm-regtest-simplified → for GOBI SANDBOX
-* compose-evm-testnet-simplified → for YUMA TESTNET
+* compose-evm-testnet-simplified → for GOBI TESTNET

 4. Set up environment variables in the **.env** file: